underthestars-zhy/MagicData/README.md

 ### MagicData

 We use **MagicData** manage all the magic objects, which means **MagicData** can add, update or delete the objects.
-All the **MagicData**s are in the some actor thread.
+All the **MagicData**s are in the same actor thread.
 In this way, we keep the thread-safe.

 Here are two ways to create **MagicData**.
 ```swift